Inflectra/rapise-powerpack/RapiseMailChecker/README.md

 # Checking Email in Rapise
 Here you can find simple utility function and method for using it.

+Note, that the function only checks unread emails arrived within last day.
+You may easily modify if it to check all emails by removing the `+'/unread '` switch.

 ## Function

 ````javascript